PROJECT

 I analyzed competitors currently in the market to identify strengths, and weaknesses.

-A few key insights emerged from competitive research:
+A few key insights emerged from my competitive research:

 • Mobile layouts are often overwhelming and hard to navigate.